mkillua/rolehub/README.md

 Start your Development with an Innovative Admin Template for Bootstrap 5 and VueJS 3.
 If you like the look & feel of the hottest design trend right now, you will fall in love with this dashboard!
 It features a huge number of components built to fit together and look amazing.

 **Fully Coded Components**<br />
-Vue Argon Dashboard 2 is built with over 70 frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.
+Vue Role hub is built with over 70 frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.
 All components can take variations in color, which you can easily modify using SASS files and classes.
 You will save a lot of time going from prototyping to full-functional code because all elements are implemented.

 This free Bootstrap 5 & VueJS 3 Dashboard is coming with prebuilt design blocks, so the development process is seamless, switching from our pages to the real website is very easy to be done.